Technology-Notes/zacmanchester-kicksat-wiki/Code-Examples.md

 The gyroscope on the Sprite is an ITG-3200 chip made by Invensense.
 Here's the [datasheet](http://www.sparkfun.com/datasheets/Sensors/Gyro/PS-ITG-3200-00-01.4.pdf).

 The ITG-3200 is a 3-axis MEMS gyro.
-It will tell you your angular velocity vector - how fast you're spinning and in which direction.
+It will tell you your instantaneous angular velocity vector (how fast you're spinning and in which direction).
 Like in the previous example, we're going to read the x, y, and z components of the angular velocity vector then write them to the serial port.
 Here's the code:

 ```
 #include <SpriteGyro.h>